daveo90/fermat-1/README-DEV-TEAMS.md

     Skype:   ecolina4
     Github:  https://github.com/emmanuelcolina

-We welcome everyone who would like to join us.
-JavaScript is a hard languages when it comes to write big projects, but we learn and teach techniques to keep it simple to everyone.
+We welcome anyone who would like to join us.
+JavaScript is a hard language when it comes to writing big projects, but we learn and teach techniques to keep it simple for everyone.

 <br/>